 It is no accident that human feelings are depicted metaphorically with images created by the work’s melody, harmony, rhythm, and other technical qualities.
 These devices direct the beholder in experiencing the composer’s intent, provoking the realization of human feelings, including “pleasant subjects of joy and triumph (Gombrich 1969, 371-373.
 Excerpt from a quote from eighteenth-century critic Jonathan Richardson).”

-Gombrich’s theoretical ideas assist the beholder in developing a schema for interpreting Dvorak’s Largo based on life experience, cultural biases, knowledge of humanity and musical styles, and information acquired through the study of other music, genre, and media of the Romantic period.
+Gombrich’s theoretical ideas assist the beholder in developing a schema for interpreting Dvorak’s Largo based on life experience, cultural biases, knowledge of humanity and musical styles, and information acquired through studying other Romantic music, genres, and media.
 We also possess natural and psychological Gestalten tendencies to experience music in somewhat predictable ways.
 Music provokes the beholder’s imagination by depicting an impressive array of seemingly incongruous images in realistic clarity.
 With scrutiny and systematic study, the images present themselves.

 Comparison and development of a meta-critical analysis

-Langer or Gombrich do not discuss specific musical devices to the extent that they discuss poesis and visual art.
+Langer or Gombrich do not discuss specific musical devices to the extent that they discuss poetry and visual art.
 A thorough knowledge of music is necessary to cogently draw attention to and analyze ambiguities in terms of period style, melodic line, melodic inference, phrasing, dynamics, tempo, contrapuntal motion, key relationships, orchestral timbre, harmonic implications, rhythmic syncope, form, motif, and other structural elements of the music.
-However, aesthetic theories provide a framework from which one determines and defines the meaning of the musical devices, and ultimately, the artwork’s meaning.
+However, aesthetic theories provide a framework from which one determines and defines the meaning of the musical devices and, ultimately, the artwork’s meaning.

-A certain satisfaction is derived from an analysis according to Langer; one senses that the exercise is complete.
+A certain satisfaction is derived from an analysis, according to Langer; one senses that the exercise is complete.
 However, according to Gombrich’s approach, an analysis of the Largo leaves one aware that the music was interpreted less imperiously.
-Langer’s approach, along with Leonard Bernstein’s intuition and musical expertise and Gombrich’s critical emphasis on the human participant, provides a practical, composite set of interpretative tools.
+Langer’s approach, Leonard Bernstein’s intuition and musical expertise, and Gombrich’s critical emphasis on the human participant provide a practical, composite set of interpretative tools.

 Bernstein, Leonard.
 1966.
 The Infinite Variety of Music.
 New York: Simon and Schuster.